9.6 Intercontinental youth work and development cooperation

 Franco-German Youth Office / Office franco-allemand de la jeunesse (OFAJ)

-The OFAJ aims to promote exchanges between young people and youth workers.
-It supports around 8 000 projects by and for 190 000 young people per year.
+The OFAJ, which is celebrating its 60 year anniversary, aims to promote exchanges between young people and youth workers between Germany and France.
+It supports around 8 000 projects by and was impacting, before the Covid-19 crisis, 190 000 young people per year.

 Franco-Québécois Youth Office / Office franco-québécois pour la jeunesse (OFQJ)